nrdg/groupyr/.github/CONTRIBUTING.md

 ## Licensing

-_groupyr_ is licensed under the BSD license.
+_Groupyr_ is licensed under the BSD license.
 By contributing to _groupyr_, you acknowledge that any contributions will be licensed under the same terms.

 ### Reminder note for maintainers

-_groupyr_ pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the main branch.
+_Groupyr_ pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the main branch.
 To release a new version of _groupyr_, use the `publish_release.sh` script from the root directory, i.e.: